The Berry-Esseen Theorem for Circular $\beta$-ensemble: Introduction

 The circular $ \beta$-ensemble (measure $ \mu_{\beta,n}$, $\beta>0$) is a random process on the unit circle and the joint density of its eigenangles $ \theta_j\in[0,2\pi)$, $1\leq j\leq n$ with respect to the Lebesgue measure is where $\beta>0$ and $C_{\beta,n}=(2\pi)^{n}\frac{\Gamma(1+\beta n/2)}{(\Gamma(1+\beta /2))^n}$ is the normalization constant \cite{For}.

 There are many results regarding the normality of C$\beta$E and G$\beta$E (we refer to \cite{For} for the definition of G$\beta$E).
 For C$\beta$E, Killip \cite{Ki08} proved the central limit theorem for the number of points in the fixed arcs, and the variance is logarithmic in $n$, where the result can be considered as the macroscopic statistics.
 For G$\beta$E, Costin-Lebowitz proved the normality of eigenvalues in the particular cases $\beta\in\{1, 2, 4\}$ and the variance is also logarithmic with respect to the mean \cite{CL}.
-These results can be extended to more general point processes and to more general smooth linear statistics of the eigenvalues, we refer to \cite{BLS, DE, DS, G, JM, J2, J1, J, So1, So2, S} and the references therein.
+These results can be extended to more general point processes, we refer to \cite{Bgm, BLS, Bl, DS, JM, J1, J, JG, L1, L3, L2, So1, So3, So2, S} and the references therein.

-Recently, in \cite{NV}, Najnudel-Vir\'ag proved the uniform upper bounds on the variance of the number of points in intervals for both C$\beta$E and G$\beta$E. Their bounds are uniform in $n$ which cover microscopic, mesoscopic and macroscopic scales.
+Recently, in \cite{NV}, Najnudel-Vir\'ag proved uniform upper bounds on the variance of the number of points in intervals for both C$\beta$E and G$\beta$E. Their bounds are uniform in $n$ which cover microscopic, mesoscopic and macroscopic scales.
 And if one rescales the interval or the arc in such a way that the average spacing between the points has order 1, then the upper bounds are logarithmic in the length of the interval or the arc.
 To be more precise, in the case of C$\beta$E, let's write $N_n(a,b)$ for the number of points in a sample from $ \mu_{\beta,n}$ that lie in the arc between $a$ and $b$, Najnudel-Vir\'ag proved the following uniform upper bound

-The uniform upper bound for G$\beta$E is much harder to derive compared with C$\beta$E. In \cite{NV}, Najnudel-Vir\'ag devoted a large part of their article to get a similar remarkable result for G$\beta$E. But their results do not provide a lower bound or a central limit theorem.
-Moreover, they also deduced similar bounds for the Sine$_\beta$ point processes which are the scaling limit of C$\beta$E and G$\beta$E (see p.
-7-8 in \cite{NV}).